 While you're probably aware of the general state of your finances, have you taken a closer look to patch up holes?
 If your financial management is missing something, what's missing?
 If your properties don't rent as quickly as you'd like, you might see that you need to be a more proactive marketer.
 Looking for financial trends will help you succeed today and in the future.

-When you’re looking for tools to help you with your rental property management, contact Propertyware.
+When you're looking for tools to help you with your rental property management, contact Propertyware.
 Our software can help you manage your business so that you can focus on the future.
-Visit us and get pricing today.
+Visit us and take a free online tour of Propertyware today.

 "We wouldn't be the company we are without Propertyware...it allows us to manage the entire business with only 2 people." - Jeff Shelton, 3rd Base Realty